Guru Dutt Sondhi

 Guru Dutt Sondhi (10 December 1890 – 20 November 1966) was an Indian sports administrator in India.
-Sondhi was manager of the British Indian Olympic hockey team at the 1932 Summer Olympics, founder of the Western Asiatic Games and the founder of the Asian Games Federation, which held the first Asiad.
-At the time of the inaugural Asian Games in New Delhi, he was the Secretary General of the Indian Olympic Association.
+Sondhi was manager of the British Indian Olympic hockey team at the 1932 Summer Olympics, founder of the Western Asiatic Games, and the founder of the Asian Games Federation, which held the first Asiad At the time of the inaugural Asian Games in New Delhi, he was the Secretary General of the Indian Olympic Association.
+He also served as the principal of Government College, Lahore, from 1939 to 1945.

 Early life

 Guru Dutt Sondhi was born on 10 December 1890 in the city of Lahore, then in British India now in Pakistan, to a Punjabi family.
 His father was a barrister in Jalandhar, Punjab.
 He attended Government College, Lahore from 1905 to 1911 and then Trinity College, Cambridge, England from 1911 to 1914.
 He was interested in sports.
 During his study years in the Government College he was the half-mile and cross-country sports champion of University of the Punjab in 1911.
 He was also the member of Trinity College's hockey team.

 He is in a photograph of India's 1928 Olympic team that they signed.